Docker Deployment¶

 Cluster Mode (3-Node with PostgreSQL)¶

-For high availability deployments, use the included cluster configuration with shared PostgreSQL metadata and native object replication:
+For high availability deployments, use the included cluster configuration with shared PostgreSQL metadata, native object replication, and HMAC-authenticated peer gossip:

 # Run cluster with PostgreSQL and HAProxy load balancer